 - Bad weather

 All broadside motorcycle accidents are preventable.
 If drivers pay proper attention to the road, yield at stop intersections, look both ways for oncoming motorcycles, follow the speed limit, and obey other roadway rules, they can significantly reduce the risk of accidents.
-Motorcyclists should also be wary of side-impact accident risks, driving through intersections with care and always watching vehicles waiting to pull out or make left-hand turns.
+Motorcyclists should also be wary of side-impact accident risks, drive through intersections with care, and always watch for vehicles waiting to pull out or make left-hand turns.

-- Cuts and scrapes from broken glass, debris, metal, or asphalt can require stitches and permanently scar motorcycle accident survivors.
+- Lacerations from broken glass, debris, or metal can require stitches and permanently scar motorcycle accident survivors.

-- Road rash.
-This common motorcyclist injury occurs when the rider hits the road and slides before coming to a stop.
-The asphalt can tear and burn the skin, causing permanent scarring and traumatic tattooing.
+- Road rash: This common motorcyclist injury occurs when the rider hits the road and slides before coming to a stop.
+The asphalt can tear and burn the skin, causing permanent scarring and disfigurement.

-- Spinal cord injuries.
-If a side-impact crash fractures or damages the delicate spinal cord, the rider could suffer permanent paralysis below the area of impact.
+- Spinal cord injuries: If a side-impact crash fractures or damages the spinal cord, the rider could suffer permanent or partial paralysis below the area of impact.

 Helmet Laws in Florida